Payzone-UK/payzone-ts-client-android/README.md

 # Payzone Transaction Service API Client For Android

 This is the client library for interacting with the Payzone Transaction Service component.
+Note :- If the project's target SDK is higher than API 29 and above use 0.1.8

 ## Defined Methods